A smiling blonde woman in a black pinstripe blazer and white top standing on a city street with sunlight.

 How I Got Here

-My path into community and public work has been shaped by hands-on experience.
+My path into community and public work has been shaped by hands-on experience and long-standing involvement in local organizations and civic spaces.
 Over the years, I’ve worked alongside volunteer-led organizations, nonprofits, and community partners on issues ranging from food security and aging in place to governance, fundraising, and organizational sustainability.

-These experiences have given me a practical understanding of how community-based organizations operate, the constraints they face, and the role collaboration plays in delivering meaningful, lasting impact.
+These experiences have given me a practical understanding of how local organizations and community systems operate, the challenges they face, and the importance of collaboration, thoughtful leadership, and responsible decision-making in supporting resilient communities.

 Group of six women at a WACC organized event, holding signs about mentorship, #WACC2025, and love for HIEC.
 Background decorated with purple, white, and silver balloons, and a banner with the WACC and HIEC logos.